 where $i$ is the index corresponding to the pixel of interest in our SGWB search.

-In the case of multi-baseline or multi-observational runs, the statistic cannot be combined before marginalizing over $\eta$, due to different calibration uncertainties.
+In the case of multiple datasets (e.g., networks consisting of multiple detectors such as the LIGO observatories and Virgo or multiple observing runs such as O1 and O2), the statistic cannot be combined before marginalizing over $\eta$, due to different calibration uncertainties.
 Hence one has to consider the combined likelihood, which is given by~\cite{Whelan_2014},

+where $\beta$ is the index for the dataset.
 Further, we assume a uniform prior for the SGWB estimator $\bm{\mathcal{P}}$.
-We test these likelihoods with injection studies and rank them based on of their ability to discriminate between signal and noise by assigning significance.
+We test these likelihoods with injection studies and rank them based on their ability to discriminate between signal and noise by assigning significance.
 The ``best'' likelihood can then be selected for setting the upper limit with the O1-O2 data.